Velocidex/velociraptor-docs/content/blog/2021/2021-11-09-vql-data-manipulation/index.md

 [ATT&CK T1127](https://attack.mitre.org/techniques/T1127/001/).

-In this particular engagement, the Rapid7 MDR/IR team responded to an intrusion where during lateral movement, the adversary dropped many variants of an MSBuild inline task file to several machines and then executed MSBuild via wmi to load an embedded Cobalt Strike beacon.
+In this particular engagement, the Rapid7 MDR/IR team responded to an intrusion in which during lateral movement, the adversary dropped many variants of an MSBuild inline task file to several machines and then executed MSBuild via wmi to load an embedded Cobalt Strike beacon.
 Detecting an in memory Cobalt Strike beacon is trivial for active threats with our process based yara and carving content.

-The problem in this case
-was: how do you discover, then decode these encoded files on disk quickly to find any additional scope using Velociraptor?
+The problem in this case was: how do you discover, then decode these encoded files on disk quickly to find any additional scope using Velociraptor?

 ## Collection

 First task is discovery and collecting our files in scope from the network.
+Typically this task may be slow to deploy or rely on cobbled together capabilies or rely on other teams.
+Velociraptor is an easy button for this use case.

 ![Velociraptor GUI > hunt > add hunt](01_new_hunt.png)